deepaksood619/deepaksood619.github.io/docs/decentralized-applications/coins-tokens-chains/bitcoin.md

 The Lightning Network uses a network of nodes that hold funds in multi-sig wallets ("channels") and exchange signed, but unbroadcast, transactions.

-## Blockchain Trilemma

-The blockchain trilemma is a concept coined by [Vitalik Buterin](https://coinmarketcap.com/alexandria/glossary/vitalik-buterin) that proposes a set of three main issues - decentralization, security and scalability - that developers encounter when building blockchains, forcing them to ultimately sacrifice one "aspect" for as a trade-off to accommodatethe other two

-## The Scalability Trilemma
+## The Scalability Trilemma / Blockchain Trilemma

 ![image](../../media/Bitcoin-Cryptocurrency-Web3-image1.jpg)

+The blockchain trilemma is a concept coined by [Vitalik Buterin](https://coinmarketcap.com/alexandria/glossary/vitalik-buterin) that proposes a set of three main issues - decentralization, security and scalability - that developers encounter when building blockchains, forcing them to ultimately sacrifice one "aspect" for as a trade-off to accommodate the other two

 <https://medium.com/logos-network/everything-you-know-about-the-scalability-trilemma-is-probably-wrong-bc4f4b7a7ef>